Documentation Index

 model = client.model_api.create(mlxp_project, model_request)

-Create model version
+Create a model version

 from mlx.api.model_registry import VersionRequest